iivanoo/covid-apps-observer/data/data_us/reports/resources/com.onemedical.android___3.16.13/report.md

 <img src="2_star_reviews_wordcloud.png" alt="com.onemedical.android 2 reviews"/>
 </p>

+> A ton of things fall through the cracks causing an immense amount of confusion with your healthcare that's the last thing you want to not have a quality application especially since this company leans heavily on the application alone outside of in person or Zoom meetings<br> :date: __2020-12-24 21:08:33__

 > It doesn't work , $199<br> :date: __2020-10-06 19:39:50__

 > It was reasonable until yesterday.
 Then, it forgot my password and later felt back to using a webpage.
 It completely changed the layout and I cannot enter information anymore the way I was used to.<br> :date: __2020-09-10 07:22:24__